Perseverance stories: the rewards of not giving up

 Nutmeg launched in London in 2011 and has since raised capital from other investors.
 As the first online investment management business, Nutmeg has now more than 35,000 customers and is one of the UK’s fastest-growing financial firms.

 So, how do you persevere with your vision?

-Perseverance isn’t necessarily something that can be taught, but there are processes and attitudes it helps to adopt in order to reach your goal.
+Perseverance isn’t necessarily something that can be taught, but there are processes and attitudes it helps to adapt to reach your goal.

 - Clarity: Being clear on your vision and how you intend to get there will help you when you run into a lot of unnecessary trial and errors.

-- Overcome obstructions: There are bound to be a number of obstacles along the path to your business goal.
-By planning a diversion strategy ahead of these set-backs, you can quickly revaluate your business and what comes next.
+- Overcome obstructions: There are bound to be several obstacles along the path to your business goal.
+By planning a diversion strategy ahead of these setbacks, you can quickly re-evaluate your business and what comes next.

-- Be committed: If you don’t have the commitment to the cause, then you’re likely to withdraw from the task at hand and give up all too easily.
-In order to make things a success, dedication plays a huge part.
+- Be committed: If you don’t commit to the cause, then you’re likely to withdraw from the task at hand and give up all too easily.
+To make things a success, dedication plays a huge part.

-- Revaluate: if your target is unreachable for the time being, set yourself more achievable goals.
+- Re-evaluate: if your target is unreachable for the time being, set yourself more achievable goals.
 This shows great resilience and forward-thinking, helping you to create an alternative pathway to your overall objective.

 You may not be able to ensure that it’s a yes every time, but there’s a lesson to be learnt in the value of being persistent.
 Entrepreneurs, in their very nature, possess the courage needed to prosper.
 All it takes is the same confidence and wisdom to overcome adversity as it did for Katy and Nick.
 Persistence is not futile, so it may seem.

 Read more perseverance stories from small businesses here.